Look Out for These STIs This Valentine’s Day

 With Valentine’s Day right around the corner, one thing is on most couple’s minds: intercourse.
 Most men spend the entire week attempting to plan the best Valentine’s Day to get lucky that night hopefully.
 While trying to get lucky, your friends at Dr. Susan Fox’s Center for Women want you to keep up with your STI Health and use protection or get tested before getting busy this holiday season.

 As most know, the best way to not transfer STIs and protect your health is not to have sex.
 You risk your sexual health every time you have intercourse regardless if you’re protected or not.
-If you can’t resist, using latex condoms is a great way to stop the spread to STIs.
+If you can’t resist, using latex condoms is a great way to stop the spread of STIs.
 Washing before and after intercourse is a great way to kill bacteria.
 Lastly, getting tested and knowing your STI Health before intercourse will put you on the best path for having healthy intercourse.

 What are the most common STIs spread during Valentine’s Day?